 Abbotsford campus, B328

-My name is Anthony (Tony) Stea and I am the Department Head for the Biology Department at the University of the Fraser Valley (UFV).
+My name is Anthony (Tony) Stea and I am an associate Professor in the Biology Department at the University of the Fraser Valley (UFV).
 I have been here since 1996 and in that time have taught and mentored many bright and engaged students.
 UFV facilitates a close connection between faculty and students and supports the unique hands-on learning approach we employ for our Biology students.
 I teach cell biology courses on metabolism and biochemistry (BIO201) and on gene regulation and signal transduction (BIO202) to our second year students.
 These courses allow students to learn about the cellular and molecular mechanisms of life using both theoretical and practical approaches.
-I teach upper level (3rd + 4th year) students in two courses; Developmental Biology (BIO312) and Comparative Vertebrate Anatomy and Physiology (BIO305/BIO306).
+I also teach upper level (3rd + 4th year) students in a few courses; Developmental Biology (BIO312) and Comparative Vertebrate Anatomy and Physiology (BIO305 + BIO306).
 My developmental biology course focuses on the mechanisms of human development from fertilization to birth by referring to historical and modern studies on model organisms.
 One of my main teaching interests in this course is the potential uses and controversies surrounding stem cells.
-Much of my education and research has centered around vertebrate animals (fish, amphibians, reptiles, birds, and mammals) and in my BIO305/306 courses we look in depth at the diversity and adaptations in these fascinating creatures.
+Much of my education and research has centered around vertebrate animals (fish, amphibians, reptiles, birds, and mammals) and in my BIO305 + BIO306 courses we look in depth at the diversity and adaptations in these fascinating creatures.